jsphwllng/josephapi/README.md

 # A RESTful API of [@jsphwllng's](https://twitter.com/jsphWllng) CV.
 You can `GET` my CV, contact details, etc. As this is relatively sensitive information I will not be allowing `POST`, `PATCH` or `DELETE` requests.

-If you want to skip the ahead and get my CV straight away run this in your UNIX terminal:
+If you want to skip ahead and get my CV straight away run this in your UNIX terminal:
 ```bash
     curl https://joseph-api.herokuapp.com/cv/all || json_pp
 ```